 Hello and welcome.

-With that being said, one of my life mantras is, “If it involves mountains, coffee, or adventure, count me in.”
-As of November 2019, I’d also like to add my puppy, Everest, as well.
-Unfortunately, it drastically dampens the rhythm of that phrase.
+My life mantras is, “If it involves mountains, coffee, or adventure, count me in.”
+I’d also like to add my puppy, Everest, into that catchphrase as well.
 Fun fact- I received the superlative “Most likely to summit Mt.
 Everest” two times in my life!
 Hence the reason I named my favorite creature on this earth after my most exciting endeavor in this life.
-If I’m not involved with one of the four aforementioned activities or entities, I am most likely reading, writing, painting, walking, or soaking up esoteric podcasts- and doing any of these outdoors as much as possible.
-I was meant to be born in the mid-sixties, dream about living in a tepee out West, and am utterly obsessed with the Enneagram- a personality test that possesses the power to transform the way you understand yourself and others.
-If you can guess my Enneagram number, I’ll do something very kind for you.
+If I’m not involved with one of the four aforementioned activities, I’m most likely reading, writing, painting, walking, or soaking up esoteric podcasts- and doing any of these outdoors as much as possible.
+I was meant to be born in the mid-sixties, dream about living in a tepee out West, and love having deep conversations.

 My nutrition/health & wellness philosophy is simple and sustainable for a general population, yet, nuanced and individualized for each client.
-I encourage whole foods for the gut, brain, and body, while also permitting “fun” foods for the soul.
+I encourage whole foods for the gut, brain, and body, and permit “fun” foods for the soul.
 All foods and activities can fit into a healthy lifestyle, and education, and knowledge and intuition can empower an individual to achieve a balanced, sustainable lifestyle.

 Most importantly, I’m a big believer in being who you are, un-apologetically.
 I know what it’s like to try and mold into the girl or boy that everyone “likes” to no avail, and it’s exhausting.
 So, in honor of National Eating Disorder week 2020, please, “Come as you are.”
 I will always show up for you as simply me.